PovertyAction/guides/CleaningGuide/01 Raw Survey Data Management/06 Reshaping.md

 ## Alternative to Reshaping
-Reshaping is a very computationally intensive command and if you are dealing with a large data set you will quickly find that using `reshape` can take an excessively long time or even break you session.
-There is an alternative way to manually code a `reshape` using `expand` and `replace`, that has the benefits of running much faster and it could help you to gain a deeper understanding of how a `reshape` transforms your data structure.
+Reshaping is a very computationally intensive command and if you are dealing with a large data set you will quickly find that using `reshape` can take an excessively long time or even break the current Stata session.
+There is an alternative way to manually code a `reshape` using `expand` and `replace`, that has the benefits of running much faster.
+It also provides an understanding of how a `reshape` transforms your data structure.

 Going from a wide dataset by person to a long datset by person-month.
 The variables we want to reshape are income and expenditures.